 Pesto meatballs on baking sheet with sauce on side.

-I love this as a flavor-packed and iron-rich baby food (just dice up to serve as a finger food), as an easy toddler meal option, and as a yummy family dinner.
+I love this as a flavor-packed and iron-rich food (just dice up to serve as a finger food), as an easy toddler meal option, and as a yummy family dinner.

 The zucchini ensures that they are very tender and adds a vegetable to the mix, which is really nice.
 (If you don’t want to be able to see the green on the zucchini, simply peel it before you grate it.)